subnero1/website/_posts/2020-05-15-Performance-testing-in-shallow-waters.md

 ![Test setup]({{site.baseurl}}/images/test-setup.jpg){: .center-image  }

 We are pleased to announce that the Subnero [M25M series platinum edition modems](https://subnero.com/products/platinum.html) have achieved over 2 km of communication range while configured at a data rate of 1.3 kbps (DATA channel) with a packet success ratio o 70% or more.
 The average depth of the communication channel was 15m.
 Both the transmitting and receiving modems were deployed at the mid-water column.
-However, due to very strong currents, the modems were at an angle of 45 deg at times.
+However, due to very strong currents, the modems were at an angle of 45° at times.
 The strong currents also caused the constant motion of the deployment platform and hence a Doppler of up to 4 knots was recorded.
 This also shows the Doppler resilience of the Subnero modems.

 ![Strong current displacing the modems]({{site.baseurl}}/images/deployment.png){: .center-image  }